Dalton-Facer/Dalton-Facer-Portfolio/README.md

 This system will be fully operational in early may, and will ideally work consistently and fully-autonomously.

+### Home Projects

+My dad and I have worked on a multitude of home construction projects.
+Our largest one to date is a rear extension.
+A back patio with a pergola, an outddoor kitchen, and soon enough, a pizza oven.
+(Insert Image Here)
+While I have not worked in construction for a few years now, I have still had some time to work on this project, as well as renovating our basement.
+With this I have gained experience with interior electrical work, and have applied my knowledge from working at StudioJAED

 ## 3. Skills

 ### Manufacturing, CAD, and Simulation